lucinamay/biosynfoni/README.md

 _____ overview of package files ____________________________________________________________________

-converture.py | (c)O(n)VERTure | converts file of InChI's or SMILES into a RDKit Chem.Mol object sdf file concerto_fp.py 	--  Converconverts RDKit Chem.Mol objects into their respective Biosynfoni fingerprints def_biosynfoni 	--  contains the definitions of Biosynfoni (versions of each substructure key,
+converture.py | (c)O(n)VERTure | converts file of InChI's or SMILES into a RDKit Chem.Mol object sdf file\
+concerto_fp.py 	--  Converconverts RDKit Chem.Mol objects into their respective Biosynfoni fingerprints\
+def_biosynfoni 	--  contains the definitions of Biosynfoni (versions of each substructure key, \
-                	versions of collections of substructure keys) as dictionaries inoutput.py 	--	collection of input and output handling functions that are reused between codes
+                	versions of collections of substructure keys) as dictionaries\
+inoutput.py 	--	collection of input and output handling functions that are reused between codes\

-Other files were used in collection and curation of data, and are written specifically for their data formats.
-Reuse at own risk.
+Other files (e.g. in 'experiments') were used in collection and curation of data, and are written specifically for their data formats.
+Reuse at own discretion.
 \____________________________________________________________________________________________________